bcrowell/bcrowell.github.io/metric/index.md

 Reason: If we think of this by analogy with the number line in elementary school, a positive number would be like Mr. Bunny taking some hops to the right, which we would naturally represent as an arrow pointing in the positive direction.
-If we want the inner product to act sort of like ordinary multiplication, then multiplying two arrows in the same direction should give a positive result, while multiplying two arrows in the opposite direction should give a negative one.
+If we want the inner product to act sort of like ordinary multiplication, then multiplying two arrows in the same direction should give a positive result, while multiplying two arrows with directions opposite to one another should give a negative output.
 Orthogonality is the intermediate case, so it should give zero.

 We also require that the inner product have the following algebraic properties, which are analogous to ordinary multiplication and also ensure that it fits in with the mechanics of how we string together vectors ("add" them) on a spacetime diagram.